MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Safe_Links.md

 **Do NOT proceed to the next task!** You can continue with the training course and perform the next task when your instructor feels it's appropriate given the class' training schedule.

-### Task 2 – Validate the Safe Links policy
+### Task 2 – Validate the Safe Links policy and blocked URL functionality

+After having waited at least 30 minutes since completing Task 1, you will now test the blocked URL and the Safe Links policy that you created.
+There are several tests that you will perform.

+   - First, you will send two emails from Holly Dickson to the MOD Administrator - one that contains an unblocked URL and another that contains the blocked http://tailspintoys.com URL.
+   - You will verify that both emails appear in Holly's Sent Items folder.
-After having waited at least 30 minutes since completing Task 1, you will now test the Safe Links policy that you created that blocks links to the http://tailspintoys.com URL.
-There are two tests that you will perform.
-First, you will send an email from Holly Dickson to the MOD Administrator that includes the blocked http://tailspintoys.com URL.
-You will then log into the MOD Administrators Outlook mailbox and verify that the email never arrived, since the email contained a blocked URL.
-Next, you will log into Holly's Outlook mailbox and locate the sent email containing the blocked URL.
-This verifies that the system sent the email, but since the URL was blocked, it never arrived in the MOD Administrators Inbox.
-Finally, you will select the http://tailspintoys.com URL in the sent email and verify what happens when you try to access this blocked URL.
+   - You will then log into the MOD Administrator's Outlook mailbox and verify that the email with the unblocked URL arrived in the MOD Administrator's Inbox and the email with the blocked URL never arrived.
+The fact that the system sent the email with the blocked URL but it never arrived in the MOD Administrators Inbox verifies the Blocked URL functionality worked.
+   - You will then go back into Holly's Outlook mailbox and open the email in her Sent Items folder that contains the blocked URL.
+You will select the hyperlinked text and verify the Safe Links policy worked when you try to access this blocked site.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.